Raspberry Almond Crumb Cake

 - Remove the cake from the oven and set on a wire rack.
 Allow to slightly cool for a few minutes before slicing.
 I suggest serving with a dusting of confectioners' sugar!

-- Cover leftover cake tightly and store in the refrigerator for 5 days.
+- Cover leftover cake tightly and store in the refrigerator for up to 5 days.
 Because of the fresh fruit, this cake is best within the first couple days.

 Make ahead tip: Freeze baked and cooled cake for up to 3 months.
 Bring to room temperature and dust with confectioners' sugar, if desired, before serving.